-- Seven nuclides addressed by computing their 100-m boundary concentrations using the new ET#3 PORFLOW aquifer model. - The remaining 31 nuclides are addressed by adjusting the 2008 PA SLITw 100-m boundary concentrations to take into account impacts associated with going from the SLITw group to the individual ST#12 unit (referred to as adjustment or correction factors).
+- Seven nuclides addressed by computing their 100-m boundary concentrations using the new ET#3 PORFLOW aquifer model. - The remaining 31 nuclides are addressed by adjusting the 2008 PA SLITw 100-m boundary concentrations to take into account impacts associated with going from the SLITw group to the individual ST#12 unit.